 The M.S. in engineering and information technology is administered by the College of Engineering.

-The M.S. in engineering and information technology program is currently being revised.
-Applications are not being accepted at this time.
+Applications for the M.S. in engineering and information technology are not being accepted at this time.

 The Master of Science program in engineering and information technology requires 30 s.h. of graduate credit.
 Students must maintain a cumulative g.p.a. of at least 3.00.
 Students are allowed up to 6 s.h. of approved transfer credit.